| I've always advocated that the new owners of a RV should inspect

 office while you do your own walk-through.
 In reality, he goes back inside and

+tells the salesman, "Damn, they're going through everything with a microscope!".
 It doesn't matter if the dealer representative stays with you or leaves.

 Do not be afraid to pull out a sheet of paper and start checking off items